The Dangers Of Drinking Everclear

 Because of the potency and dangers that surround it, the stronger proof is illegal in many states across the U.S. But, certain people go to great lengths to find and use this substance.
 Some go so far as to drive across state lines or have a friend or family member bring them a bottle from out of state.

 As the name suggests, Everclear is clear, and for the most part tasteless and odorless, a combination that makes it dangerous when mixed into a drink.
 Because of this, a person may not realize that they are consuming it (as opposed to a different liquor) and drink at the rate they normally do.
-This is especially dangerous when a person is binge drinking, or consuming a large amount of drinks in a small time.
+This is especially dangerous when a person is binge drinking, or consuming a large amount of drinks in a small amount of time.

 Even with the knowledge that a person is consuming Everclear, it’s far too easy to drink a dangerous amount of Everclear in a short time.
 Just one shot of Everclear could make a person sick and endanger their health in a very short amount of time.